 Colorado’s mobile betting platforms use geolocation software to determine a user’s location.
 This gives players the ability to wager from anywhere in the state.
 It also offers bettors from surrounding states the opportunity to drive into Colorado and place a sports bet with ease.

-Anticipated Success Of Mobile Sports Betting
+Early Signs Of Mobile Sports Betting Success

-Colorado’s land-based casinos will operate with strategic technology partners for their online sports betting platforms.
+Colorado’s land-based casinos operate with strategic technology partners for their online sports betting platforms.
 This new market has attracted just about all of the biggest brands in the sports betting industry.

-The presence of these major brands will make Colorado a key player in the U.S. sports betting market.
+The presence of these major brands will make Colorado a key player in the US sports betting market.

 Colorado’s Online Gambling Options